theartemmaps1/EarShotOpenAL/README.md

 (for example, AK-47), you'd create a new file with extension ".earshot" and with name of the weapon from weapon.dat (ak47.earshot).
 Place "shoot.wav" (weapon shooting sound) inside it.

+Tip: To avoid creating too many folders, you can place multiple ".earshot" files inside the same folder as the sound you want to use for multiple weapons.

 NOTE!!!
 If you want alternative sounds to have some variety, simply add a number to the end of the filename. (for example, "shoot0.wav", "shoot1.wav", "filename0.wav", "filename1.wav" etc.).
 You can add up to 10 alternatives (300 for ambience), to any file like that.